Advertiser Disclosure

 • Our Rating: 4 / 5

 Alliant Credit Union offers Certificates requiring only $1,000 deposited, or jumbo CDs that require $75,000 or higher deposits.
-Their terms run from 12 to 60 months, so you won’t find any short-term CDs, like 3 or 6-month CDs, which can be a downside if you need a quick turnaround.
+Their terms run from 3 to 60 months, which is on par for many similar banks and credit unions.

 Like most banks and credit unions, Alliant charges an early withdrawal penalty of 90 – 180 days, depending on the CD’s term.